cloudera/CML_Deploy-Llama2-CML-Native-Model/README.md

 ### Deploy LLM as a model within CML
 This project walks through a deployment and hosting of a Large Languge Model (LLM) within CML.
 The project can be cloned into CML directly,  It can be launched as an Applied Machine Learning Prototype (AMP)

+### Site settings prerequisites
+Go to Site Administration > Settings > Ephemeral Storage Limit (in GB) and set to 20GB

 ### Deploy the model as an AMP
+Add catalog entry to Site administration and the navigate to AMPs --> "Shared LLM Model for Hands on Lab"

 ### Deploy the model manually
 Deploy the model by: